Execution Prioritization

 - Standalone Usage

 Some policies, including adaptive limiters and adaptive throttlers support execution prioritization, where an overloaded policy will reject executions based on their priority.
 Prioritization draws from the idea of criticality, as described in the Google SRE book.
+Adaptive limiters also support prioritization based on individual usage.

 Priorities

-Failsafe-go supports 5 priority classes:
+Failsafe-go supports five priority classes:

 - Very High